kasianov-mikhail/scout/README.md

 - **📈 Scalability**: Benefit from [CloudKit](https://developer.apple.com/icloud/cloudkit/)'s scalability to handle large volumes of log data without compromising performance.
 - **🔒 Security**: Ensure your logs are securely stored and transmitted, adhering to industry-standard security practices.

-## `swift-log` API
+## SwiftLog API
 Scout leverages the power of [swift-log](https://github.com/apple/swift-log), Apple's official logging API, to provide a flexible and efficient logging solution.
 By using [swift-log](https://github.com/apple/swift-log), Scout ensures compatibility with other  libraries and tools, making it easier to integrate into your existing projects.

-### Benefits of Using `swift-log` with Scout
+Benefits of Using [swift-log](https://github.com/apple/swift-log) with Scout:

 - **📏 Standardization**: Utilize a standardized logging API that is widely adopted in the Swift community.
 - **🔧 Flexibility**: Customize log handlers and formats to suit your specific needs.